 Genetics & Parkinson's

-We do not know exactly what causes Parkinson's disease (PD), but scientists believe that a combination of genetic and environmental factors are the cause.
+We do not know exactly what causes Parkinson's disease (PD), but scientists believe that a combination of genetic and environmental factors play a role in determining if, and when, a person may develop PD.
 The extent to which each factor is involved varies from person to person.
-Researchers do not know why some people develop Parkinson's and others do not.

-Genetics cause about 10% to 15% of all Parkinson's.
-In some families, changes (or mutations) in certain genes are inherited or passed down from generation to generation.
-A handful of ethnic groups, like the Ashkenazi Jews and North African Arab Berbers, more commonly carry genes linked to PD and researchers are still trying to understand why.
+Parkinson’s Foundation research has found that approximately 13% of people with Parkinson’s have a genetic link to the disease.
+In some families, changes in the DNA code of certain genes (known as genetic mutations or variants) are inherited or passed down from generation to generation.
+Some ethnic groups more commonly carry variants in genes linked to PD — researchers are still trying to understand why.

 Regardless of how a person gets Parkinson's — through genetics or environment or a combination of both — every person with PD experiences a loss of dopamine in the brain, along with symptoms and a progression of their disease that is unique to them.